kgallagher52/electron-study/README.md

  *** deprecated
  Prior to Electron 15, window.open was by default shimmed to use BrowserWindowProxy.
 This meant that window.open('about:blank') did not work to open synchronously scriptable child windows, among other incompatibilities.
 Since Electron 15, nativeWindowOpen has been enabled by default.

+### WebFrame
+- module to use if we need to make some content rendering adjustments or sandbox some of the applications js this is the module to use